-Too steep to cross theswe gullies, we respectfully detour around these pockets of rainforest.
+Too steep to cross these gullies, we respectfully detour around these pockets of rainforest.

-After some slightly aimless wandering, we locate the cave, or rather caves: there are three adjacent shelters, of which two contain paintings.
+After some slightly aimless wandering, we locate the Mount Manning shelter, or rather shelters: there are three adjacent caves, of which two contain paintings.

 One of the caves has particularly impressive paintings, even to the untrained eye, depicting local fauna and two anthropomorphs.
 This cave art was researched in the 1960s: I’ve added more information on the paintings on a separate Mount Manning Shelter page.

 After taking some time to try and identify all the pantings (there are 43 in total, but many are hard or impossible to make out), we head back to the car.